Skip to main content

 Sometimes the issue isn't just anxiety—it's also fatigue or brain fog, especially for early morning or end-of-day interviews.
 This is where some people consider combining support strategies.

-If you have an 8 AM interview and you're not naturally a morning person, you might be dealing with both anxiety and low energy.
-Some people use Zone On patches for this scenario—the caffeine and L-theanine provide alert focus without jitters.
-You're awake, sharp, and able to articulate your thoughts clearly.
+If you have an 8 AM interview and you're not a morning person, you might be juggling both nerves and low energy.
+Some people choose Zone On patches as their focus ritual in this case—it's formulated with Lion's Mane and L-theanine, an amino acid found in tea leaves.

 Setting Realistic Expectations

-Let's be clear about what Flow On can and can't do for interview anxiety, because honesty matters more than marketing hype.
+Let's be honest about what a wearable ritual is and isn't, because honesty matters more than hype.

 Frequently Asked Questions

-How early before an interview should I apply the patch?
+How early before an interview do people apply the patch?

-Can I use patches for multiple interview rounds in one day?
+Can I wear one patch through multiple interview rounds in a day?

-Do I need to test the patch before my actual interview?
+Should I try the patch before my actual interview?

 More strategies for high-pressure situations